NEWECX/vendor-sdk/readme.md

 <a href="https://vendor-portal.ritani.com/vendor/signup">Click to Sign up and create an account</a>

-Once signup is complete, sign in and click on the account tab.
+Once sign up is complete, sign in and click on the account tab.
 There you will find your FTP and API credentials:

     Username, Password and API key